jkomoros/adjacency-map/README.md

 On a fundamental level, ValueDefinitions produce an array of at least one number as their result, based on their configuration.

-This is necessary because in many contexts there are multiple numbers to operate over, for example if there are multiple edges of a given property type on a node, which means that any ValueDefinition that references those ref parents or constants of a given type on edges will receive multiple inputs.
+This is necessary because in many contexts there are multiple numbers to operate over, for example if there are multiple edges of a given property type on a node, which means that any ValueDefinition that references those parents or constants of a given type on edges will receive multiple inputs.

 The simplest ValueDefinition is an array of numbers:
 ```